Five economic tests: History of the tests

-On the basis of this assessment, in May-June 2003, the government ruled out UK membership of the euro for the duration of the Parliament.
+On the basis of this assessment, in May–June 2003, the government ruled out UK membership of the euro for the duration of the Parliament.
 Since the Labour government was re-elected in 2005, the debate on the European Constitution and subsequent Treaty of Lisbon upstaged that on the euro.
 Gordon Brown, in his first press conference after succeeding Tony Blair as Prime Minister of the United Kingdom in 2007, ruled out membership for the foreseeable future, saying that the decision not to join had been right for Britain and for Europe.
-However, in late 2008, José Manuel Barroso, the President of the European Commission, averred, saying that UK leaders were seriously considering the switch amidst the financial crisis.
+However, in late 2008, José Manuel Barroso, the President of the European Commission, averred, saying that UK leaders were seriously considering the switch due to the 2008 financial crisis.
 Brown later denied this.

 One of the underlying issues that stand in the way of monetary union is the structural difference between the UK housing market and those of many continental European countries.
 Although home ownership in Britain is near the European average, variable rate mortgages are more common, making the retail price index in Britain more influenced by interest rate changes.